DepartmentOfHealth-htbhf/htbhf-production-stub/README.md

 If the user enter's in their details incorrectly, they will not be found in the database and our service will call the external DWP/HMRC apis, which currently do not exist.

 For any valid request, the service will return with an eligibility status of NO_MATCH.

+## Deployment
+To deploy, first login to the production space using `cf login` The run `cf push` from the project's root directory.